 Heather Clare’s story (from US Weekly magazine) is just one example.
 In 2015, she went down a slide with her 12-month-old daughter.
 The photo (linked in the article above) shows the exact moment when something horrific happened.

-Parents like Heather think they’re keeping their child stay safe by going down the slide with them, but the risk of serious injury is significant.
+Parents like Heather think they’re keeping their children safe by going down the slide with them, but the risk of serious injury is significant.
 A heavy adult behind a small child means a leg turned in the wrong direction can quickly bend too far.
 That’s what Heather’s daughter (Meadow) experienced when her leg broke while the mother and daughter rode down the slide together.

 According to the US Weekly Article written by Rachel P. Abrahamson, Heather shared the photo hoping to spare other parents and children from the same pain her daughter felt and the guilt that she feels over the incident.
 Abrahamson goes on to mention that the emergency room doctor advised there is no safe way to go down a slide with your child, and that the weight of a person behind the child doesn’t allow them to stop if a limb gets caught.